 Recycle City is a game created by the United States Environmental Protection Agency, or EPA, to promote and educate young people and children about the dangers and solutions to waste pollution.
 Through the game, the player will encounter a series of problems and challenges that promote recycling, reducing, and reusing their waste.
 With its user-friendly interface and simple, but colorful graphics, it's a great game to learn about all things recycling!

 The US Fish and Wildlife Service has a page on their site where you can play a few really useful environmental games focused on animal conservation and climates.
-Whether that be crosswords, outdoor game ideas, bird spotting challenges, and even a challenge called 'the migration maze,' they have an array of games that will spark your children's interest and help you learn more about the world in which we all live.
+Whether that be crossword puzzles challenging them to unscramble words, outdoor game ideas, bird spotting challenges, and even a challenge called 'the migration maze,' they have an array of games that will spark your children's interest and help you learn more about the world in which we all live.

 The British Council has always had a really good education section on their website, and they don't fall short when it comes to environmental awareness.
 You can find a huge selection of word games that aim to teach keywords associated with climate change, global warming, and general awareness of some of the biggest issues our planet faces.
 Navigate through their website and find which games interest you the most.